Skip to main content

 These are just some of the types of scams.
 Scammers are inventing new ones all the time.
 In general, do not trust anyone messaging you that you did not message yourself, and be wary of anyone attempting to help you or offer you a "deal".

-Scammers will often imitate usernames, profile pictures, etc. of well-known members of the community.
-Often the differences in these accounts will be very minor, such as joe_sm1th or jo_smith instead of joe_smith.
+Scammers will often imitate the usernames, profile pictures, etc., of well-known members of the community.
+Often the differences in these accounts will be minor, such as joe_sm1th or jo_smith instead of joe_smith.
+Sometimes, the display name will be identical if uniqueness is not enforced; check over a 2nd (ideally verifiable) communication channel to be sure you are talking to the right person.

-If you've received a message from an admin over Telegram, ignore it.
+If you received a message from an admin over Telegram, ignore it.
 Our team members will never personally message you.
-Our social media accounts are posted on our website and any new social media accounts will be announced by our team.
+Our social media accounts are posted on our website, and our team will announce any new ones.
 We will never offer to sell you DOT at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.
-Our social media can be found below:
+Our social media and community pages can be found here.

 Some simple things that you can do to keep your assets and information secure from hackers: